ChristiaanTD/FMP/README.md

 **Readme**

-This repository contains the suppplementary information and codes used for on my thesis as part of the FMP at University of Vic - Central University of Catalonia.
+This repository contains the supplementary information as well as the codes used for on my thesis as part of the Final Master Project at University of Vic - Central University of Catalonia.

 -In the **'Macrophage scripts'** folder you will find the code utilzed for performing DGE analysis on microarray data, as well as the code utilized to generate an overview Venn Diagram.